Cleancodefactory/BindKraft/Scripts/ajax/docs/ajax.md

  **AjaxPipeline** - holds the entire construction together:

-  `IAjaxSendQueue` - receives the requests from the code
+  `IAjaxSendQueue` - A pool rather, receives the requests from the code

-  `IAjaxCarrier` - onne or more carriers
+  `IAjaxCarrier` - the main element of the pipeline.
+Combines picking requests from send queue using pickers, packing them and sending them - see blow for the details.

     ...